shlee1223/did-doc-architecture/docs/architecture/Software Architecture.md

 | PUSH               | PUSH + Direct    |                    | PUSH + Proxy    |
 | App2App            | App2App + Direct | App2App + Indirect | App2App + Proxy |

-- QR-MPM (Merchant Presented Mode)
+- QR-MPM (Merchant Presented Mode): The service device displays a QR code, and the CApp scans it.
-    - 응대장치가 QR을 표출하고 인가앱이 스캔하는 방식
-- QR-CPM (Customer Presented Mode)
+- QR-CPM (Customer Presented Mode): The CApp displays a QR code, and the service device scans it.
-    - 인가앱이 QR을 표출하고 응대장치가 스캔하는 방식
-    - Verifier에서 인가앱으로 접근할 방법이 없으므로 Proxy 방식만 가능
-- App2App
-    - 동일한 사용자 모바일에 설치된 앱들 간 통신 방식
-    - 인가앱과 Verifer 응대장치에 해당하는 서비스앱이 통신
+- App2App: Communication between apps installed on the same mobile device.

 #### 5.3.1.
 Verify Controller

-Verify Controller는 다양한 경로로 암호화된 VP를 제출하기 위한 API 이다.
+The Verify Controller is an API designed for submitting encrypted VPs through various channels.

-- Request Profile: VerifyProfile 요청
+- Request Profile: Request a VerifyProfile.
-- Request Verify: VP를 제출하여 검증을 요청
+- Request Verify: Submit a VP and request verification.

-■ QR-MPM + Direct mode 예시
+■ Example: QR-MPM + Direct Mode

-아래 그림은 QR-MPM 전달매체를 이용하여 Verifier Service로 바로 제출하는 Direct mode의 사례를 보여준다.
+The following diagram illustrates a scenario where the Verifier Service receives a VP submission through QR-MPM in direct mode.

 ![](images/vp_qrmpm_direct.svg)

-■ App2App + Indirect mode 예시
+■ Example: App2App + Indirect Mode

-아래 그림은 응대장치가 서비스앱이며, 서비스앱이 VerifyProfile 요청과 VP 제출을 대신해주는 Indirect mode의 사례를 보여준다.
-Direct mode인 경우라면 서비스앱이 VerifyOfferPayload만 전달해주며, 나머지는 인가앱이 직접 수행한다.
+This diagram depicts a scenario where a service app acts as the intermediary for VerifyOffer requests and VP submissions.

 ![](images/vp_app2app_indirect.svg)